-In July 2021, with demand largely recovered after COVID, the OPEC+ group agreed to taper their quota cuts until late 2022.
+In mid 2021, with demand largely recovered after COVID, the OPEC+ group agreed to taper their quota cuts until late 2022.
 The actions of OPEC through the pandemic gave us confidence that OPEC was looking to do 'what it takes' to keep the market in balance, despite extreme challenges.
 Since the end of 2022, OPEC have adjusted their production to match closely the prevailing call on the group, whilst mindful that any loss of market share must not stretch too far.
+Most recently, over the summer of 2025, the group has increased quotas sharply, taking advantage of low inventories to bring its oil back to market.